-Then we can compute a child of Alice by solving the equation (see Section 2.6) mother x = := Alice.
+Then we can compute a child of Alice by solving the equation (see Section 2.6) "mother x = := Alice".
 Here, x is a free variable which is instantiated to Andrew in order to reduce the equation's left-hand side to Alice.
-Similarly, we can compute a grandchild of Chistine by solving the equation mother (mother x) = := Christine which yields the value Andrew for x.
+Similarly, we can compute a grandchild of Chistine by solving the equation "mother (mother x) = := Christine" which yields the value Andrew for x.

-In logic programming languages like Prolog, all free variables are considered as existentially quantified at the top-level.
-Thus, they are always implicitly declared at the top-level.
-In a language with different nested scopes like Curry, it is not clear to which scope an undeclared variable belongs (the exact scope of a variable becomes particularly important in the presence of search operators, see Section 7, where existential quantifiers and lambda abstractions are often mixed).
-Therefore, Curry requires that each free variable x must be explicitly declared using a declaration of the form x free.
-These declarations can occur in where-clauses or in a let enclosing a constraint.
+In logic programming languages like Prolog, all free variables are considered as existentially quantified at the top level.
+Thus, they are always implicitly declared at the top level.
+In a language with different nested scopes like Curry, it is not clear to which scope an undeclared variable belongs (the exact scope of a variable becomes particularly important in the presence of search operators, see Section 8, where existential quantifiers and lambda abstractions are often mixed).
+Therefore, Curry requires that each free variable x must be explicitly declared using a local declaration of the form x free.
 The variable is then introduced as unbound with the same scoping rules as for all other local entities (see Section 2.4).
-For instance, we can define
+For instance, we can define an abbreviation of "let x free in x".

 '''

-isgrandmother g | let c free in mother (mother c) =:= g = True
+isGrandmother g | let c free in mother (mother c) =:= g = success

 '''